 This is an extremely competitive space, and software companies have no choice but to build custom software that’s tailored to the needs of individual customers, or types of customer.
-The need for custom software development is only becoming more pressing into 2019.
+The need for custom software development is only becoming more pressing into 2019, making businesses look into offshore development companies to help them out.

 What is custom software development?